 - Cigarettes, tobacco and its derivatives – 100% or QR1,000 per 10,000 cigarettes, whichever is higher.

 Law No 25 of 2018 on Excise Tax came into effect 1 January 2019.
 All businesses that import, produce or store/stockpile excise goods must comply with the requirements stipulated under the law.
 The following goods are subject to Excise Tax:

-Qatar implemented the World ATA Carnet Council in August 2018, joining 77 other countries that use the system, an international customs document permitting the duty-free and tax-free temporary import and export of goods for up to one year.
+Qatar implemented the World ATA Carnet Council in 2018, an international customs system with nearly 80 member countries, permitting the duty-free and tax-free temporary import and export of goods for up to one year.
 The system is being implemented by QC alongside ICC Qatar and the General Authority of Customs (GAC).

-All commercial shipments are subject to examination by GAC prior to clearance.
-The Qatar Clearance Single Window (Al Nadeeb) is a one-stop e‑government system facilitating international trade, with interchange between GAC and other stakeholders.
+All commercial shipments are examined by GAC prior to clearance.
+The Qatar Electronic Customs Clearance Single Window (Al Nadeeb) is a one-stop e‑government system to facilitate international trade. customs.gov.qa

 New regulations were introduced in 2013 to prevent fake products from entering the market.
 All general goods must have non‑removable marking of their place of manufacture to be eligible for customs clearance.
 This applies to both air and sea freight.
 The import of vehicle tyres, spare parts and electrical home appliances has to be based on a ‘certificate of conformity’ issued by the authority concerned.
 All general cargo for customs clearance must be backed by an original commercial invoice on the shipper’s letterhead, with stamp and signature.
 They also require attestation by QC.
 The packing list of each consignment must have the number of pieces, weight and volume.